-If your symptoms are mild, stay home.

-Call your health centre if
+Getting sickIf your symptoms are mild, get sick at home.
+Call your own health centre if.

-- your symptoms last a long time
+- your symptoms persist for a long time

-- your symptoms become more severe
+- your symptoms become severe

-- you experience shortness of breath
+- you have shortness of breath

-If you are ill or you have mild symptoms, stay home.
-Do not go to work if you are ill.
-Do not take your sick child to the day care centre or school.

-How to prevent the spread of coronavirus
+If you are ill or have mild symptoms, stay at home.
+Do not go to work when you are ill.
+Do not take a sick child to nursery or school.How to prevent the spread of the virusThere are things everyone can do to prevent the spread of coronavirus.
+Good hygiene is the best way to prevent the spread of coronavirus and all other viruses.